 Make Sure All Posts Benefit Brand Awareness & Engagement

-This shouldn’t be all that difficult as there are a number of TikTok features and trends that you’ll be able to jump on that can help push your brand name out there.
+This shouldn’t be all that difficult seeing as there are a number of TikTok features and trends that you’ll be able to jump on to help get your brand name out there.

 Advertise on Tiktok

 These ads are shown to users as soon as they open the app and feature a clickable link.
-As these ads are exclusive to your chosen category, you can aim them at your target audience.
+As they are exclusive to your chosen category, brand takeover ads can be shown to your target audience.

 In June 2019, a TikTok pitch deck was leaked and it reported that these ads cost $50,000 per day.
-That’s certainly pricey, but when each ad guarantees five-million daily impressions, there’s no wonder that so many brands justify the huge spend.
+While that’s certainly a hefty price tag, each ad guarantees five million daily impressions — so there’s no wonder so many brands are justifying the huge spend.

-If the brand takeover sounds too rich for your blood, you could instead try native video ads.
+If the brand takeover ad sounds too rich for your blood, you could try native video ads instead.
 These will appear between user-generated content and can be anywhere between 9 - 15 seconds long.

 Create Branded Face Filters and Lenses

 You can even partner with TikTok to create 2D and 3D branded lenses.
-Partnering with TikTok means that the lenses will appear in the Trending tab for 10 days.
+Partnering with TikTok means that the lenses will appear in the “Trending” tab for 10 days.
 However, this is another pricey form of promotion, as it can cost between $80,000-$120,000 depending on how complex the lens design is.

-If the challenge goes viral, then hundreds of thousands of users could become familiar with your brand.
-Around a third of users have participated in this kind of challenge before, making them a popular route for going viral.
+If the challenge goes viral, then hundreds of thousands of users will become familiar with your brand.
+Around a third of users have participated in these kinds of challenges before, making them a popular route for going viral.

 One of TikTok’s best-performing brand challenges came from Chipotle, in which they encouraged fans to post videos of themselves dancing along with the hashtag #GuacDance.

-Using Viral Music
+Use Viral Music

 Team up with Influencers

 Just like Instagram, TikTok has its own set of extremely popular influencers.
 To put this into perspective, at least 40 TikTok stars have more than 10 million followers.

 Going live is a great way to increase engagement with your fans, but keep in mind that you’ll need at least 1,000 followers to do so.